GuilhermeNkht/TTP_ConstructiveMethod/README.md

 ## Citation

-If you use this code or ideas from this work, please cite this work (to be added).
+If you use this code or ideas from this work, please cite this work.

+@inproceedings{Nakahata2026,
+  author = {Guilherme Nakahata and Florian Richoux and Daan van den Berg and Claus Aranha}, title = {A Constructive Method to Build Many Valid Initial Solutions for the Traveling Tournament Problem}, year = {2026}, address = {Toulouse, France}
+}

 ---